-If you’re nearing retirement, you’ve probably heard the term ‘reverse mortgage’ thrown around quite a bit- but what is a reverse mortgage and how does a reverse mortgage work?
-Also referred to as a home equity conversion mortgage (HECM), a reverse mortgage is a loan made by a lender to a homeowner that uses the home as security or collateral.
-Reserved for those who are 62 years or older, reverse mortgages are intended to help retirees with limited income use the accumulated wealth of their home to cover basic month-to-month living costs, including health care expenses and home improvements.
-Although this was the original intention behind reverse mortgages, there is currently no restriction on how the proceeds of a reverse mortgage are used.
+A reverse mortgage, also referred to as a home equity conversion mortgage (HECM), is a loan made by a lender to a homeowner that uses the home as security or collateral.
+Reserved for homeowners 62 years or older, reverse mortgages are intended to help retirees with limited income use the accumulated wealth of their income to cover basic month-to-month living costs, including health care expenses and home improvements.

 How Does a Reverse Mortgage Work?

-If you’re considering reverse mortgage solutions but aren’t quite sure how they work, let us quickly explain.
 When you own a home with a traditional mortgage, you gain equity over time as you pay off the loan.
 What’s equity?
 Home equity is the difference between what your home is worth, its appraised value, and any debt you have from mortgages against the home.
-For example, if you own a home that’s worth $500,000 in today’s market, and owe $50,000 on your mortgage, you have a home equity that’s worth $450,000.
-If you’re like most Americans, this amount of equity makes up much of your net worth, and as you reach retirement age you may wish to tap into this equity to supplement your fixed income.
+For example, if you own a home that’s worth $500,000 in today’s market and owe $50,000 on your mortgage, you have home equity that’s worth $450,000.
+If you’re like most Americans, this amount of equity makes up much of your net worth, and as you reach retirement age, you may wish to tap into this equity to supplement your fixed income.

 Although you can sell your home to tap into this equity, selling your home doesn’t make sense if you don’t want to move.
-And other options, like taking out an equity loan or obtaining an equity line of credit, can be difficult to obtain.
-For those who don’t want to put their home on the market or deal with the hassle of obtaining an equity loan or equity line of credit, a reverse mortgage is a great alternative.
+And other options, like taking out an equity loan or obtaining an equity line of credit, can be challenging.
+A reverse mortgage is an excellent alternative for those who don’t want to put their home on the market or deal with the hassle of obtaining an equity loan or equity line of credit.